bitcoin-only/bitcoin-only/.github/ISSUE_TEMPLATE/meetup-suggestion.md

 Thanks for making a suggestion for a new meetup.

 Please note: Only suggest bitcoin-only meetups.
-Meetups which allow the promotion of any coin or token are not suitable for listing - any mention of altcoins must only be in the context of technological lessons learnt for bitcoin.
+Meetups which promote any coin or token other than Bitcoin are not suitable for listing.
+Any mention topics pertaining to altcoins must be in the context of technological lessons learnt.

 **>>> Replace Bold Text <<<**